Updated: Jun 21

 Did you know that raisins are potentially life-threatening to dogs?
 They're not the only human food that may cost you a huge vet bill - or, worse, a very poorly dog.

-Here's a list of all the dogs you should NEVER give to your dog:
+Here's a list of all the foods you should NEVER give to your dog:

 Chocolate is one most of us know about.
 It's really toxic to dogs and should never be given to them.
 It contains something called theobromine; dark chocolate has the most and is therefore most dangerous.
 Some pet brands have created dog-safe chocolate.